google/applied-machine-learning-intensive/v2/07_capstone/00_capstone_project_introduction/capstone_project_introduction.md

 Alternatively, you can use [Kaggle](https://www.kaggle.com/datasets) or [Google Public Data Explorer](https://www.google.com/publicdata/directory) to search for an interesting dataset for your project.

 <!--
-Linked here are some datasets your team can consider using for your project.
+More examples.

 Alternatively, Kaggle and Google Public Data Explorer have datasets to look through, too.
 -->

 ---